 A cool down jog allows you to gradually return to homeostasis.
 Your heart rate lowers slowly and your nervous system can have a smoother transition from stress to rest.
 The relaxation of a cool down run may even simply make you feel better, even if muscle damage is the same.

 A cool down jog can last anywhere from five to thirty minutes.
 Low mileage or novice runners are best sticking with shorter cool downs.
 Higher mileage runners will likely complete a longer cool down run in order to accumulate necessary mileage.
 At that level of experience, one many also experience an extra aerobic boost from running on tired legs.

 No matter your level of experience, the cool down miles should be done at a very light effort.
 Do not try to hit a pace.
 You simply want to run at a light effort with minimal strain – and that may be barely faster than a shuffle.
 Even a moderate intensity will add undesired fatigue and prolong your recovery (and likely hinder adaptation).

 You do want to listen to your body’s signals.
 The purpose of a cool down is not to accumulate junk miles; in this context, junk miles would be miles with poor form.
 If your plan calls for a two-mile cool down but you are shuffling and struggling, call it a day after a couple of minutes and then simply walk.
 A cool down should not add physical or mental stress.

 How to Effectively Cool Down After A Run

-After a long run or easy run, walking is an effective cooldown.
-You can extend also your cooldown after a hard workout by walking.
+After a long run or easy run, walking is an effective cool down.
+You can extend also your cool down after a hard workout by walking.
 Walking will gradually lower your heart rate and cortisol levels.
-Research shows that nature can encourage recovery; a light walk allows you to enjoy the outdoors.
+Research shows that nature can encourage recovery; a light walk allows you to enjoy the outdoors and mentally unwind.

 How do you cool down after a workout?